akka/akka-persistence-cassandra/README.md

 [![Build Status](https://travis-ci.org/akka/akka-persistence-cassandra.svg?branch=master)](https://travis-ci.org/akka/akka-persistence-cassandra)

+Implementation in the `master` branch is currently work-in-progress for the upcoming `1.0` release.
+[Snapshot documentation](https://doc.akka.io/docs/akka-persistence-cassandra/snapshot/) and [snapshot artifacts](https://oss.sonatype.org/content/repositories/snapshots/com/lightbend/akka/akka-persistence-cassandra_2.12/) are published for every successful `master` branch build.

+Documentation for the `0.x` versions is available on the [`release-0.x` branch](https://github.com/akka/akka-persistence-cassandra/tree/release-0.x).

 ## History

 This [Apache Cassandra](https://cassandra.apache.org/) plugin to Akka Persistence was initiated [originally](https://github.com/krasserm/akka-persistence-cassandra) by Martin Krasser, [@krasserm](https://github.com/krasserm) in 2014.

 It moved to the [Akka](https://github.com/akka/) organisation in 2017 and the first release after that move was 0.80 in January 2018.

-## Documentation for 0.x versions

-Please consider the documentation on the [`release-0.x` branch](https://github.com/akka/akka-persistence-cassandra/tree/release-0.x) as master is work-in-progress and will publish a proper documentation site [for snapshots on akka.io](doc.akka.io/docs/akka-persistence-cassandra/snapshot/) very soon.